-The 22nd Red Deer Swine Technology Workshop returns virtually, free-of-charge, for two afternoons, on Wednesday, October 20 and Thursday, October 21, 2021, following a one-year hiatus.
-The 2021 edition of the event will take place via Zoom.
+The 22nd Red Deer Swine Technology Workshop returned virtually, free-of-charge, for two afternoons, on Wednesday, October 20 and Thursday, October 21, 2021, following a one-year hiatus.
+The 2021 edition of the event took place via Zoom.

 RED DEER SWINE TECHNOLOGY WORKSHOP

 |Noon||Sign-on and sponsor recognition|

 |12:30 p.m.||Welcome & Introductions

 |2:05 p.m.||Hitting the Grid – Balancing Feed Cost Against Index and Targets

 |2:35 p.m.||Speaker introduction by Immigration Care|